-The purpose of prioritisation is to recommend the substances on the Candidate List in such an order that the more relevant substances are included in Annex XIV before less relevant substances.
+The purpose of prioritisation is to recommend the substances on the Candidate List in such an order that the more relevant substances can be included (in Annex XIV) before less relevant substances.
 The approach used for prioritisation needs to differentiate sufficiently between all Candidate List substances to allow for that purpose based on a justified and agreed method.